 - You can take it with you when you move house.

 - Small cooking space

 Are Ooni Pizza Ovens any Good?

 Apart from the very modern stylish design, these pizza ovens give the closest authentic pizza outside Italy.
 I haven’t yet found a bad review of these impressive pizza ovens.
-Ooni created the worlds first pellet pizza oven back in 2012 and have been perfecting their ovens ever since.
+Ooni created the world’s first pellet pizza oven back in 2012 and has been perfecting its ovens ever since.
 They are fast too, heating up in just under 15 minutes you could be actually eating a pizza in under 20 minutes!
 Quicker than a kitchen oven.

 One great advantage of the Ooni pizza oven range is the ability to convert the ovens to use either propane gas or wood pellets.
 The ovens heat up in the same time but if you are short of time, using gas means there is minimal soot and ash to clear up.

 Cooking pizza is not the only food you can cook in the oven.
 Roasted vegetables and roasted meats get a gorgeous smokey flavour when cooked in a wood-fired oven.
 If you would like the option of cooking other meals, check the size of the opening of the pizza oven.
 The largest size opening in an Ooni oven is just over 6.1″ so enough to slide in a roast chicken or slow roast a leg of lamb.
 However, the smaller ovens have an opening of just over 3″, so a baking tray of vegetables might just make it through the door.

 There is a useful comparison table at Ooni.com to help you choose which pizza oven is best for you.

 Of course, Ooni pizza ovens are not the only pizza ovens on the market.
 You can pick up some great deals on top-notch brands like Clementi, Igneus and Delivita at thepizzaovenshop.com.
 You might also grab a second-hand pizza oven on eBay.co.uk